Gyebro/cell-mapping/README.md

 The author of the `CMlib` library have used cell mapping methods extensively during his PhD studies and currently moving (and rewriting) his private code base to this open-source library.

+## Related paper

+G. Gyebrószki and G. Csernák, *Clustered Simple Cell Mapping: An extension to the Simple Cell Mapping method*, Communications in Nonlinear Science and Numerical Simulation 42, pp. 607–622, 2017.
+DOI: [10.1016/j.cnsns.2016.06.020](https://doi.org/10.1016/j.cnsns.2016.06.020).

+*Please consider citing this paper if you have found this program useful.*

 ## Features

 - Current version includes Simple Cell Mapping (SCM) and Clustered SCM methods, Generalized Cell Mapping (GCM) will be added.